AdinathBadwe1506/dbms_assignment/README.md

 - Dummy data is present in project files.
 - Database dump is present in project files.
 - Queries are presented as separate text files.
-- ER diagram is presented as an image.
+- ER diagram is presented as a pdf and as on odg file.
-- Due to lack of space ER attributes are written on a separate page.
+- In ER diagram dotted lines represent compulsory participation
 - Limits have been added in certain queries due to vast amounts of data output.
 - Since data has been generated randomly using programming and onlines websites, data is vast.
--Part 2 Queries and output given in separate text files
+- Part 2 Queries and output given in separate text files
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **Steps taken**